ktonon/elm-test-extra/README.md

 ↓ int
 ✗ this-will-fail DecodesTo 5

 Expected input:
-      this-will-fail
+  "this-will-fail"
 to decode successfully, but instead it failed with message:
+  Problem with the given value:

+"this-will-fail"

-      Expecting an Int but instead got: "this-will-fail"
+Expecting an INT
 ```

 [ktonon/elm-test-extra]:http://package.elm-lang.org/packages/ktonon/elm-test-extra/latest